FlipW0rld/CS506_Project/README.md

 Team members took turns recording bus arrival times either through on-site observation or using bus query applications such as Google Maps.

-## Preliminary Data Processing
+### Preliminary Data Processing

-### Data Cleaning
+#### Data Cleaning

 - We ensured proper data types for each column:
   - "Date" was converted to datetime format for easier manipulation.
   - "Arrival Time" was processed to ensure accurate extraction of hour and minute values.
 - For any missing values, we used linear interpolation to ensure the dataset remained complete.

+#### Outlier Detection
+- Identified and removed anomalous data points, such as arrival times outside normal operating hours, to enhance model reliability.

 ### Feature Engineering

+#### Time Transformation
-- "Arrival Time" was transformed into "Arrival Time (Minutes)", representing the time of arrival in terms of minutes since midnight.
-This transformation simplifies analysis and aids in numerical modeling.
+- Converted "Arrival Time" into "Arrival Time (Minutes)", representing the total minutes since midnight.
+This facilitates numerical analysis and simplifies model input.
+#### Weather Encoding
+- Categorical weather conditions (e.g., sunny, rainy, snowy) were transformed into numerical values for compatibility with machine learning models.
+#### Derived Features
+- Created new features such as "Day of the Week" and "Is Weekday" to capture potential weekday-specific patterns in bus arrival times.

+### Exploratory Data Analysis (EDA)
+#### Visualizations
+- Created bar charts to examine the distribution of bus arrivals across different weekdays.
+- Generated histograms to understand the overall distribution of arrival times during the day and identify peak hours.
+#### Insights
+- Observed clear weekday patterns and clustering of arrival times during specific hours, indicating predictable bus frequency during peak periods.

 ## Preliminary Visualizations